Yacht Charter Packing List: What To Pack For A Sailing Trip

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-We help answer your question about what to put on your packing list for any sailing holiday; we made this sailing trip essentials list.
-We’ll help you create the ultimate packing list for your sailing holiday.
+We answered your question about what to put on your packing list for any sailing holiday.
+We made this sailing trip essentials list, and we’ll help you create the ultimate packing list for your sailing holiday.

 Sailing Holiday Packing List for Him and Her